 When opening presents ensure you have necessary scissors and screwdrivers.
 Many injuries occur on Christmas day with people battling to open difficult packaging as quickly as possible, using makeshift tools.

 First Aid for Life is a multi-award-winning, fully regulated first aid training provider.
 Our trainers are highly experienced medical, health and emergency services professionals who will tailor the training to your needs.
 Courses for groups or individuals at our venue or yours.

 First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
-First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.
+We are not responsible or liable for any diagnosis made, or actions taken on this information.